 The meeting topics are AHIA’s Toss It-Recycle It-Shred It Event.
 Erin Rowland of the City of LB’s Environmental Bureau will discuss wishcycling compared to recycling plus the new realities of recycling today.
 Lime electric scooter’s rep Nick Buro will talk about their safety and operating measures and answer neighborhood questions and concerns.
 Reminder: meeting will be at the 3rd District Field Office.

 Alamitos Height Park 9 AM - 12 PM

-Holiday fun with music from the Wilson High School Choir, Santa delivered on a fire truck with blaring sirens, Polly's Coffee providing hot chocolate and Leslie Stonick's makes and provides chocolate chip cookies.
-Then of course the lighting of the trees.
-It is a great night.
+Holiday fun with music from the Wilson High School Choir.
+Santa delivered on a fire truck with blaring sirens.
+Polly's Coffee hot chocolate plus homemade chocolate chip cookies.
+Then of course the countdown to the lighting of the trees.
+It is a great night of fun.